GeneralMills/pytrends/README.md

 The following API methods are available:
 * [trend](#trend): returns the historical trend data to a provided keyword or an array of keywords.

-* [toprelated](#toprelated): returns the top related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.
+* [related](#related): returns the related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.

 * [hottrends](#hottrends): returns the current top 20 trending searches for a given location.